standardnotes/self-hosted/README.md

 ./server.sh start
 ```

-Your server should now be available under http://localhost:3000
+Your server should now be available under `http://localhost`.
+You can see it is running by opening [http://localhost/healthcheck](http://localhost/healthcheck).
+If you specified a different port than 80 as the `EXPOSED_PORT` in the `.env` file then your server is available under `http://localhost:${EXPOSED_PORT}`.

 ### Logs